captainjono/Chromely/README.md

 * I think this may be related to Notorisation the app

 If anyone is able to help out diagnosing or debugging these issues, I would really appreciate the help.
 PRs welcome.

-Cloning and running the `buildAndRunXamMacDemoApp.ps1` will demo the crashing issue.

 ## Parting words